kachan1208/hello-world/README.md

 > If a user loses their private key before making a backup, they won't be able to decrypt previously encrypted data.

-## Change Backup Password
+## Change backup password

-When user wants to change their password that was used to back up a private key, use the `EThree.resetPrivateKeyBackup(pwd)` method to do it.
-The `EThree.resetPrivateKeyBackup(pwd)` re-encrypts user's private key on a device and uploads it to the Virgil Cloud.
+When user wants to change the password that was used to back up their private key, use the `EThree.resetPrivateKeyBackup(pwd)` method to re-encrypt the user's private key on their device with the new password, and then upload it to the Virgil Cloud.

 <CodeSnippets activeLanguage={SnippetLanguage.js}>
 	<CodeSnippet language={SnippetLanguage.js} title="JavaScript" >{JsChangePass}</CodeSnippet>